East Town Mall

-East Town Mall is an enclosed shopping mall owned by Lexington Realty International and Case Equity Partners, in Green Bay, Wisconsin in the United States.
+East Town Mall was an enclosed shopping mall owned by Lexington Realty International and Case Equity Partners, in Green Bay, Wisconsin in the United States.
 It is the only enclosed shopping mall within the city of Green Bay.
+In 2021, the traditional mall interior was closed as part of the redevelopment, while remaining retailers including Bath & Body Works and Consign It continued operating with exterior-only entrances.

 History

 A mall on the east side of Green Bay was first proposed in 1980 by Dayton-Hudson Properties.
 The original name of the mall was the East Towne Fashion Square, and was planned as a 575,000 square foot shopping mall.
 Economic uncertainty in the early 1980s contributed to the scaling down of the mall project by about half of the planned size.

 East Town Mall opened in October 1982 by the Center Companies.
 It was the third shopping mall in the Green Bay area.
 Original anchors included Kohl's (on the east side where Hobby Lobby currently resides) and Prange Way.
 Other original stores included Braun's Fashions, Maurices, The Athlete's Foot, Radioshack, and Regis Salon.

 In 1995, Prange Way closed following the bankruptcy of the company.
 Soon after, Kohl's moved across the mall into the former Prange Way space.
-A remodel of the mall took place shortly after, creating space for a new Office Max out of the west side courtyard and vacant retail space.
+A remodel of the mall took place shortly after, creating space for a new OfficeMax out of the west side courtyard and vacant retail space.
 The mall was expanded to create a new corridor to connect to the new Kohl's location, creating new retail space.